davidekete/x402-Teller/README.md

 ### Prerequisites

 - [Bun](https://bun.sh/) installed (package manager)
-- A wallet with funds for gas fees (Solana or EVM network)
+- A Solana wallet with funds for gas fees
-- Private keys for payment settlement
+- Solana private key for payment settlement

 ### 1. Clone and Install